ss-lab-cancerunit/covid-alphagenome-regulatory-pipeline/input/README.md

 Input tables are not tracked.
-Record source URLs, versions and checksums here.